MhassanAv/order-summary-component-challange/README.md

 -##Hi
--this is my soluition of *order-summary-component-main* challange -i used plain html & css to achive this soluition
+-this is my soluition for*order-summary-component-main* challange -i used plain html & css to achive this soluition